 Mirror tracing has been examined only once in children with dyslexia, who were slower in performance but demonstrated typical learning across trials (Vicari et al., 2005).
 Rotary pursuit has not been examined in dyslexia.
 Two other forms of learning, however, have been studied more extensively in dyslexia: serial reaction time (SRT) and statistical learning (SL).
 SRT is a spatio-motor skill learning task in which participants typically see four horizontal spatial locations on a monitor and are instructed to press the corresponding button (from among four horizontal buttons) as quickly as possible.
 In some blocks, the order of stimulus locations follows a sequential pattern; in others, stimulus locations are presented randomly.
 Amnesic patients show normal learning of the repeating stimulus sequence as evidenced by faster reaction times (Nissen & Bullemer, 1987) and typical participants can exhibit skill learning for the repeated sequence without declarative memory for the sequence, although those typical participants who do develop declarative memory for the sequence show greater learning (Willingham et al., 1989).

 There are multiple reports of both intact and impaired SRT learning in dyslexia; a meta-analysis indicates that there appears to be a deficit in SRT learning in dyslexia (Lum et al., 2013; West et al., 2021).
-It is difficult to synthesize findings across studies, however, because sequences vary in their attentional demands and susceptibility to the development of declarative memory, both of which can influence learning (A. Cohen et al., 1990; Willingham et al., 1989) and may invoke cognitive processes beyond procedural memory.
+It is difficult to synthesize findings across studies, however, because sequences vary in their attentional demands and susceptibility to the development of declarative memory, both of which can influence learning (Cohen et al., 1990; Willingham et al., 1989) and may invoke cognitive processes beyond procedural memory.
 Further, there is some evidence that the SRT deficit is more pronounced in a task involving letters compared to a task involving nonlinguistic visual stimuli, suggesting that spatio-motor sequence learning in dyslexic individuals might be constrained by separate underlying learning systems (Gabay et al., 2012).

-Statistical learning (SL) is a form of implicit learning that plays a fundamental role in the perception and categorization of environmental inputs.
-Learners are thought to automatically extract the co-occurring patterns of exemplars embedded in sensory input mostly through passive exposure.
-Modern theoretical frameworks often introduce SL as a broad construct that encompasses a range of incidental learning paradigms (Bogaerts et al., 2020; Conway, 2020; Frost et al., 2019; Thiessen, 2017), including category learning, SRT, artificial grammar learning, and embedded pattern learning.
-However, the relative contributions of declarative and procedural memory to most SL tasks are largely unknown (Conway, 2020; Frost et al., 2015).
-There are mixed findings with a few patients with memory disorders that may reflect either variation in SL paradigms, patient abilities, or both (Cerreta et al., 2018; Covington et al., 2018; Schapiro et al., 2014).
-Neuroimaging findings have revealed basal ganglia involvement across both SL and procedural learning tasks (Karuza et al., 2013; McNealy et al., 2006; Willingham et al., 2002; see Conway & Pisoni, 2008 for a review). while the hippocampus has also been shown sensitive to visual input structures (Schapiro et al., 2012; Tang et al., 2022; Wammes et al., 2022).